RRAT J1913+1330: an extremely variable and puzzling pulsar: Acknowledgments

 \section{Acknowledgments}

 We would like to express our gratitude to Apurba Bera for providing the Crab pulsar data, which was invaluable for our research.
-This work is partially supported by the National Key Research and Development Program of China (2022SKA0130100,2020SKA0120300), the National Natural Science Foundation of China (grant Nos.
+This work is partially supported by the National SKA Program of China (2022SKA0130100), the National Natural Science Foundation of China (grant Nos.
 12041306, 12273113,12233002,12003028), the international Partnership Program of Chinese Academy of Sciences for Grand Challenges (114332KYSB20210018), the National Key R\&D Program of China (2021YFA0718500), the ACAMAR Postdoctoral Fellow, China Postdoctoral Science Foundation (grant No. 2020M681758), and the Natural Science Foundation of Jiangsu Province (grant Nos.
 BK20210998).
 JJG acknowledges the support from the Youth Innovation Promotion Association (2023331).
 JSW acknowledges the support from the Alexander von Humboldt Foundation.
+YFH acknowledges the support from the Xinjiang Tianchi Program.\\